joaovlf/joaovlf/readme.md

 ### About me

 I am a full stack developer with 3+ years of professional experience and have been coding for fun since 2020.
-I usually use TypeScript with Next.js/React on the frontend and Node.js on the backend, but I'm not restricted to these technologies.
+I usually use TypeScript with Next.js/React on the frontend and Node.js with Express.js or Nest.js on the backend, but I'm not restricted to these technologies.

 I enjoy learning about many topics in software development, but I have other hobbies too.